SME Micro Loan in Singapore

 • all financial assets

-There are also other requirements that affect the ability to access microloan: the seniority of the company, the number of employees, investments in assets, investments planned for the future, increase in turnover, etc.
+Other requirements affect the ability to access a microloan: the seniority of the company, the number of employees, investments in assets, investments planned for the future, an increase in turnover, etc.

-How to apply and obtain the guarantee of the fund
+How to apply for and obtain the guarantee of the fund?

-Companies that believe they have what it takes to participate can apply online on the website of the Guarantee Fund in the section dedicated to microloan.
+Companies that believe they have what it takes to participate can apply online on the website of the Guarantee Fund in the section dedicated to microloans.

 After registering, you can book the guarantee: the tax code, company name, legal form of the company, PEC (certified e-mail), e-mail, and the amount of the operation must be entered.
 The system will issue an identification code and a booking receipt, which the beneficiary can print.

-The lender must in turn confirm the reservation of the resources by accessing the microloan section of the fund and confirm the request for admission to the guarantee within 60 days.
+The lender must, in turn, confirm the reservation of the resources by accessing the microloan section of the fund and confirming the request for admission to the guarantee within 60 days.

 It is also possible to make more booking requests, without exceeding 35 thousand Singaporean dollars, the maximum funding limit.

-Why apply for access to microloan for SMEs
+Why apply for access to a microloan for SMEs?

 Be careful, however, not to get confused: the Guarantee Fund does not directly disburse the funds, but acts as a “guarantor”, precisely, between the companies and the lenders.